Mandaviya launches song, film as India hits Covid milestone | Entertainment

 - India

-The Union Health Minister launched the song and the film at the iconic Red Fort where the country's largest khadi tricolor, weighing around 1,400 kg, has been displayed.
-The same tricolor (225 feet by 150 feet) was unfurled on Gandhi Jayanti at Leh.
+The Union health minister launched the song and the film at the iconic Red Fort where the country's largest khadi tricolour, weighing around 1,400 kg, has been displayed.
+The same tricolour (225 feet by 150 feet) was unfurled on Gandhi Jayanti at Leh.

 ''Today India created history.
 It's a story of Prime Minister Narendra Modi's 'Sankalp'.
 100 crore vaccine is a story of Atma Nirbhar Bharat,'' Mandaviya said at the event.